Relating categorical dimensions in topology and symplectic geometry: Applications: Bounds on categorical dimensions from geometry and topology

-where $\Crit(\pi)$ is the number of critical points of $\pi$.
-In this section, we improve this result by showing that the diagonal dimension as well as the sectorial covering number (both of which bound $\Rdim(\mathcal W(X))$), are bounded by $|\critval(\pi)|$.
+In this section, we improve this result by showing that the diagonal dimension as well as the sectorial covering number of an abstract Lefschetz fibration (both of which bound $\Rdim(\mathcal W(X))$), are bounded by $k-1$. \begin{prop} Suppose $(F, \{V_i\}_{i=1}^k)$ is a generalized abstract Weinstein Lefschetz fibration.
+Then, there is a Hamiltonian $H$ on the total space $X$ whose time one flow $\phi: X \rightarrow X$ satisfies